Martoni/pcie_debug/README.md

     c32 14 196E
     c32 8 AAB565
 ```
-The option -q allow to quit pci_debug after commands file execution.
-This command allow you to chain several commands file in a bash script for example.
+The -q option allows to quit pci_debug after the execution of the command file.
+This option allows you to chain several command files in a bash script for example.

 Example: